sirsjg/gogogo/README.md

 - [x] Directory Reader Tool
 - [x] File Editor Tool
 - [x] Command Runner Tool
-- [ ] Text Search Tool
+- [x] Text Search Tool
 - [ ] Code Formatter
+- [ ] Help menu
 - [ ] Tests
 - [ ] CI/CD
 - [ ] Add MCP support
 - [ ] CLI
+- [ ] Brew

 ## 🔧 Adding Tools

 To add a new tool:

-1. Define the tool in `tools/tools.go`.
+1. Create a new file for the tool in the `tools/` directory.
+For example, `tools/new_tool.go`.
+2. Define the tool's structure and methods in the new file.
+3. Implement the tool's logic in the same file, ensuring it adheres to the existing patterns and interfaces.
-2. Implement the tool handler in `tools/helpers.go`.
+4. If the tool requires helper functions, add them to `tools/helpers.go`.
-3. Register the tool in `main.go`.
+5. Register the tool in `main.go`.
+6. Update the documentation in the `README.md` file to include the new tool.

 ## 📜 License